fluent/fluent-bit-docs/installation/sources/build-and-install.md

 ### Input plugins

-Input plugin gather information from a specific source type like network interfaces, some built-in metrics, or through a specific input device.
+Input plugins gather information from a specific source type like network interfaces, some built-in metrics, or through a specific input device.
 The following input plugins are available: